Ueberspannung/INA219/README.md

 ```

 There are only a few functions needed to control the chip.
 The only value guaranteed to be a mV value is the bus voltage.
-The shunt voltage is read as internal value which is a multiple of 10 µV.
+The shunt voltage is read as internal value which is either 80.96 mV or 20.48 mV at full scale resulting in  ~2.47 uV or 625 uV resolution.
 The accuracy and base of the current and power reading depends on the shunt resistor.
-The shunt resistor and the desired full scale reading leads to the calibration value
-which needs to be programmed to the INA219.
+The shunt resistor and the desired full scale reading leads to the calibration value which needs to be programmed to the INA232.
 See datasheet for details.
-The power reading is the the product of the bus voltage register and the current register divided by 5000.
+The power reading is the the product of the bus voltage register and the current register.
+See datasheet for details

 #### INA219
 constructor, needs to be called with the chip I2C adress